62kgs In Stone

 BMI (Body Mass Index): BMI is calculated using the formula: weight (kg) / height (m)²

 Understanding your BMI helps assess if your weight is within a healthy range for your height.
-While BMI is a useful tool, it's important to note that it doesn't account for factors like muscle mass and body composition.
+While BMI is a useful tool, it helps to note that it doesn't account for factors like muscle mass and body composition.
 A consultation with a healthcare professional is always recommended for personalized advice on weight management.

 Frequently Asked Questions (FAQ)